 Looking for a fun arts and crafts for kids?
-Make shaky eggs!
+Make egg shakers!
 Ideas to incorporate STEM, math, language, and movement are included with the directions.
 This fun project is perfect for Easter, spring, or any time of year.

 Craft projects are even more fun when they can be used for learning.
-Here are the directions to make shaky eggs with your kids.
+Here are the directions to make egg shakers with your kids.
 I have also included many ideas for their use.

 I used the following supplies to make my eggs:

 Begin by placing a spoonful of dried rice, beans, or pebbles inside a plastic egg.
 I used green colored rice in the picture above…because that is what I happened to have on hand.
 You certainly don’t need colored rice.

 Close the egg and tape it shut with colored masking tape.
 Young kids will most likely need help with this task.
 After the egg is sealed…the fun part begins.
 Kids can add strips of patterned washi tape to the eggs.